vanhoangkha/Networking-fundamentals/Day29_OSPF_Part3.md

 ---

-OSPF POINT-TO-POINT NETWORK TYPE
+OSPF POINT-TO-POINT Mạng TYPE

 ![image](https://github.com/psaumur/CCNA/assets/106411237/51d7d486-a810-4a69-8be2-804f667fca03)

-- ENABLED on **SERIAL** INTERFACES using the **PPP** and **HDLC** encapsulations, by DEFAULT
+- ENABLED on **SERIAL** INTERFACES using the **PPP** and **HDLC** encapsulations, by Mặc định
-- ROUTERS dynamically discover neighbors by SENDING / LISTENING for OSPF “Hello” messages using the multicast address 224.0.0.5
+- ROUTERS dynamically discover neighbors by SENDING / LISTENING for OSPF “Hello” messages using the Multicast address 224.0.0.5
 - A DR and BDR are NOT elected
 - These ENCAPSULATIONS are used for “Point-To-Point” connections
     - Therefore, there is no point in electing  a DR and DBR